wikimedia/wikimedia-discovery-prince/tab_documentation/geography.md

         - Mountain Division: Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah and Wyoming
     - **Pacific Region**
         - Alaska, California, Hawaii, Oregon and Washington
-* __B__ (13 September 2016): Added event logging of language-switching, causing some events to flow into old table and some events to flow into the new table.
+* '__B__' (2016-09-13): Added event logging of language-switching, causing some events to flow into old table and some events to flow into the new table.
 See [T143149](https://phabricator.wikimedia.org/T143149) for more details.
+* '__R__': on 2017-01-01 we started calculating all of Discovery's metrics using a new version of [our data retrieval and processing codebase](https://phabricator.wikimedia.org/diffusion/WDGO/) that we migrated to [Wikimedia Analytics](https://www.mediawiki.org/wiki/Analytics)' [Reportupdater infrastructure](https://wikitech.wikimedia.org/wiki/Analytics/Reportupdater).
+See [T150915](https://phabricator.wikimedia.org/T150915) for more details.

 See [T136257](https://phabricator.wikimedia.org/T136257) for more details.